v1xingyue/cetus-cli-tool/README.md

 # Cetus CLI Tool

 A command-line interface tool for interacting with the Cetus Protocol on the Sui blockchain.
-This tool provides functionality for token management, pool operations, and various blockchain interactions.
+This tool provides functionality for token management, pool operations, liquidity management, and various blockchain interactions.

 ## Features